-This study shows that different belief concepts within the same religion can have different effects on distributive behaviour.
-A dictator game experiment measures the causal effects of the concepts of God and Jesus on both the prosociality of Christians and their propensity to discriminate against LGBTQ people.
-The concept of Jesus significantly raises the amounts Christians donate, but the concept of God does not.
-Christians are found, at borderline significance, to discriminate against LGBTQ people, but this discrimination is not significantly increased by the concepts of Jesus or God.
-Neither concept significantly affects the behaviour of a non-Christian sample.
+It shows that different belief concepts within the same religion can have different effects on distributive behaviour.
+A dictator game experiment, with two different charities as potential recipients, measures how priming the concepts of God and Jesus affects both the pro-sociality of Christians and their propensity to discriminate against LGBTQ people, an identity group traditionally opposed by their religion.
+Priming Jesus significantly raises the amounts borderline significance, to discriminate against LGBTQ people, but this discrimination does not significantly increase when Jesus or God are primed.